nathanhilton/PythonPals/README.md

 relating to Python, we will be adding functionality allowing users to create their own question decks for use in a variety of fields.`

-//Package name for PIP installation
+## Package name for PIP installation
+pip install PythonPals

-//Run executable command and, if application, initialization commmand
+## Run executable command
+python-pals

-GitHub repository:
+## GitHub repository:
 https://github.com/nathanhilton/PythonPals